Mayanei Hayeshua using ultraviolet light to destroy COVID-19

-Mayanei Hayeshua Medical Center installed a new system to destroy the COVID-19 virus in hospital wards where patients infected with the novel coronavirus are treated.
-This includes the intensive care unity and the hospital’s outpatient unit.
+Mayanei Hayeshua Medical Center installed a new system to destroy the COVID-19 virus in hospital wards where patients infected with the virus are treated.
+This includes the intensive care unit and the hospital’s outpatient unit.

 The system is built on ultraviolet light which gives off a specific wavelength that has been found to be deadly to the coronavirus, not cancerous and safe for use in close proximity to patients, including those suffering from pulmonary problems.